PHYS486-S22/PHYS486-S22/SampleNotebooks/RelaxationMethod.md

 #### value to multiply ey by to get field strength in units of V/m: XXXX <-- update this!!!!

 Now go ahead and multiply ey by this value and remake the plot above.
 Does the peak field strength match your estimate from earlier in the notebook?
+Is there any *physical* reason why you might expect it to differ?

 ----
 ### Compare to a wider capacitor.